 The SM-6® missile is three missiles in one.
 It's the only weapon that can perform anti-air warfare, ballistic missile defense and anti-surface warfare missions.

 The system offers navies more flexibility in limited ship space — and it’s enabling the U.S. and its allies to cost-effectively increase the offensive might of surface forces.

 Sophisticated multi-mission warfare

-Ballistic missile defense: In 2015, the weapon demonstrated it could protect ships against ballistic missiles in their final phase of flight.
+The weapon can protect ships against ballistic missiles in their final phase of flight.

-Raytheon Missiles & Defense upgraded the software on the SM-6 in 2017 to better engage medium-range, ballistic missile threats.
+Raytheon Missiles & Defense has upgraded the software on the SM-6 to better engage medium-range, ballistic missile threats.
 This led to a successful interception of such a target in its final seconds of flight.

 The multi-mission missile is getting faster.
 The latest variant, the SM-6 Block IB, has a redesigned body and larger rocket motor.

 The SM-6 is deployable on 60 surface ships, and the company has already delivered more than 500 missiles to the Navy.
 Final assembly and testing of the missile takes place at the company’s production facility at Redstone Arsenal in Huntsville, Alabama.